The Thick of It: Veep

 In November 2010 it was announced that HBO had ordered a pilot for a new series called Veep, to be written, directed and produced by Iannucci.
-It stars Julia Louis-Dreyfus in the leading role as vice president of the U.S. and also includes several of the American cast members who played similar characters in In the Loop, most notably series co-star Anna Chlumsky.
+It stars Julia Louis-Dreyfus in the leading role as vice president of the United States. and also includes several of the American cast members who played similar characters in In the Loop, most notably series co-star Anna Chlumsky.
 The series began airing in April 2012.
 Although it is not a direct spin-off, Veep shares a similar tone and style with The Thick of It.
-Veep began showing in the UK on Sky Atlantic beginning in June 2012.
+Veep began airing in the UK on Sky Atlantic beginning in June 2012.

 Justin Edwards and Rebecca Gethings appear in the Veep episode "Special Relationship" as different characters.

 Media releases

-On 2 April 2007, a UK DVD of the first six episodes was released as "The Complete First Series".
-It also included audio commentary, deleted scenes, and photo galleries.
-The two specials were released on a second UK DVD in April 2009.
-The third series was released on UK DVD in April 2010, followed by a "complete series" to date box set.
-Although the third series was filmed and broadcast on the BBC in high definition video there has been no release to date on Blu-ray.
-A North American "Series One to Three" DVD box set was briefly scheduled for release in late 2012, but the release was delayed until 6 Aug.
-2013, in order to allow all four seasons (plus specials) to be included in what was now a "Complete Series" release.
-The release date was announced by BBC Worldwide early in 2013, but coincidentally ended up occurring only two days after Peter Capaldi was announced as the new star of Doctor Who.
-(Even more coincidental, a cast commentary included as part of a photo gallery featurette for the episode "Rise of the Nutters" included in the DVD set, recorded several years earlier, has several cast members jokingly deciding to start a rumour that Capaldi is to be the next Doctor.)
+On 2 April 2007, a DVD of the first six episodes was released in the UK as "The Complete First Series".
+It also included audio commentary, deleted scenes and photo galleries.
+The two specials were released on a second DVD in the UK in April 2009.
+The third series was released on DVD in April 2010, followed by a "complete series" to-date boxed set.
+Although the third series was filmed and broadcast on the BBC in high-definition video there has been no release to date on Blu-ray.
+A North American "Series One to Three" DVD boxed set was briefly scheduled for release in late 2012, but the release was delayed until 6 August 2013, in order to allow all four seasons (plus specials) to be included in what was now a "Complete Series" release.

 Books and newspaper columns

 The Thick of It: The Scripts, a book containing the scripts from the first two series and the 2007 specials, was published on 1 September 2007.

 A tie-in book, The Thick of It: The Missing DoSAC Files, was published on 4 November 2010.
+This book was included in the DVD box-set of The Thick of It series and the film, In the Loop.

-An iPhone app – based on the DoSAC Files book and named 'Malcolm Tucker: The Missing Phone' – was released in 2010, and was nominated for a New Media award at the 2011 Television BAFTAs.
+An iPhone app, based on the DoSAC Files book and named 'Malcolm Tucker: The Missing Phone', was released in 2010, and was nominated for a New Media award at the 2011 Television BAFTAs.

 In the run-up to the 2010 general election, the column 'Malcolm Tucker's election briefing' appeared weekly in The Guardian, written by Jesse Armstrong.

-A one-off column written by Ian Martin in the character of Stewart Pearson – 'Stewart Pearson's Media Notebook' – appeared in The Guardian in November 2010.
+A one-off column written by Ian Martin in the character of Stewart Pearson—'Stewart Pearson's Media Notebook'—appeared in The Guardian in November 2010.